 How Are Ulcers Diagnosed?

 If needed, your doctor may recommend a procedure called an upper endoscopy.
 It involves inserting a small, lighted tube (endoscope) through the throat and into the stomach to look for abnormalities.
-This procedure is usually given if you are having severe symptoms of ulcers.
+This procedure is usually given if you are having severe or recurring symptoms of ulcers.